ZacharyGeurts/AMOURANTHRTX/README.md

 Stable RTX window.
 Working prototype expected Christmas 2025.
 Please do not code farm.
 Swapchain goes with THIS project.
-Expect no output on a given day.
-I go for milestones and not all include visuals.
+Expect code, a black window, and miles of logging.
 Updates are fast and furious at this stage and the renderer could be up or down any minute.
 If you do not like where it crashes, come back tomorrow and I will show you a new one.